 (c) oil/gas activities.

-Contents of listing particulars and category 1 circulars
+Contents of PLS and category 1 circulars

-12.6 In addition to the provisions for listing particulars and circulars, the following information must be included:
+12.3 In addition to the provisions for a PLS and circulars in Section 7, the following information must be included:

-(a) a CPR or QRE Report on all mining, exploration and oil/gas assets of the applicant issuer or the subject of a category 1 transaction.
+(a) a CPR or QRE report on all mining, exploration and oil/gas assets of the applicant issuer or the subject of a category 1 transaction.
 In respect of minerals, an executive summary of the CPR can be included in terms of (b) below provided the CPR is incorporated by reference;

 (b) the executive summary must cover the following: